 It’s important that you change your air filter every 1-3 months, depending on the type of filter and the manufacturer’s specifications of both the filter and your AC unit.

-The conditions in your home will also dictate how often you should replace an air filter.
+The conditions in your home will also dictate how often you should replace a filter.

-By regularly changing your air filter, you can help ensure that your air conditioner is operating at peak efficiency, improve indoor air quality, and save money on energy bills.
+By regularly changing your air filters, you can help ensure that your AC is operating at peak efficiency, improve indoor air quality, and save money on energy bills.

 Myth 11: Air Conditioning Can Make You Sick